joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 (js/React.render (hello) (gdom/getElement "app"))
 ```

-Try modifying the code and see that the browser immediately
+Try modifying the `"Hello, world!"` string and saving the file.
+You
+should see that the browser immediately updates.

-responds.
+This file presents a lot of new ideas, let's break them down.

 ### The `ns` form

 The very first thing we encounter is the ClojureScript `ns` form.
 This
 declares the current namespace (in other languages you might call this
 "module").
-We require `goog.dom`, `om.next`, and `om.dom`.
-Other
+We require the `goog.dom`, `om.next`, and `om.dom`
-languages might call this "importing".
+libraries.
+Other languages might call this processs "importing".

 ### defui